Topics from Guests, Collaborators and Web Enthusiasts

 A Confusing Media or Confused Media?
 Do you watch recorded (and very often edited) debates on television shows?
 Very likely you will end up annoyed and confused!
 At the end you may not even remember the topic of discussion.
 If it does not match with your own beliefs or political and scial orientations, you may even feel that it was a utter waste of time.
 Agreed, freedom of speech is a fundamental right.
 However, increasingly members of societies have increases weigtage on their rights and ignoring their duties.
 Similar phenomena or transition is happening in visual media (television or YouTube).
 How can such debates broadcasted on the television channels be improved and increase the (intellectual) impact on its viewer?
 Few of the point worth implementing can be:

+The higher emotions go, the lower thinking goes.
+It gets even worse when people want to judge others based on their actions and liked to get judged based on their intentions.
 The "danger of emotionally charged reasoning" is clearly visible in the television debates, comments to news articles, response to Facebook posts.
 Biases and prejudices are an integral part of human thinking and belief systems.
 However, it has become a widespread mental sickness when larger fraction of population started thinking that only they are right, others are wrong.
 Nowadays I spent a good amount of time gauging the reader's response to news articles and post and even response to the comments from other readers.
 It is surprizing how people start designating the piece of news as governement's propaganda.
 In my opinion, the response comes from the (tacit) expectations from governements to be fair, unbiased and sincere.
 However, the fact remains that no government or its actions can be fair, upright and reasonable to every citizen of the country.
 Same is true with media and debates.

 - Have a written agenda / topic of discussion in the background for participants, moderator and viewers to see and keep in mind?